saint-lascivious/munin-pihole-plugins/README.md

 * SCRIPT_DIR

-The directory in which the `munin-pihole-plugins` script should be located when installed, munin-pihole-plugins will warn if this directory is not located in the host's $PATH variable and suggest how to correct this.
+The directory in which the `munin-pihole-plugins` script should be located when installed, the `munin-pihole-plugins` script will warn if this directory is not located in the host's $PATH variable and suggest how to correct this.

 * SKIP_DEPENDENCY_CHECK